-- 1. To preserve, and where possible enhance, the distinct rural landscape character of Crowhurst and the High Weald AONB and its setting including its rural lanes, important open spaces and views and the distinct settlement pattern of the village. - 2.
-To conserve, and where possible enhance, the biodiversity value of the Parish, including the creation or protection of green corridors and wildlife connectivity and notable areas within the Parish including but not limited to the SSSI at the Fore Wood RSPB reserve, Crowhurst Nature Reserve (Quarry Wood) and Combe Valley Countryside Park.
-New development will be required to achieve net gain in biodiversity where possible. - 3.
-To protect important landscape features within the Parish such as trees, hedgerows, verges, ponds and watercourses and the wider rural landscape and setting of the village including that of the High Weald AONB and the strategic gap. - 4.
-Ensure that development is safe from flooding and other environmental impacts such as contamination and pollution and, equally, that development does not impact upon the high environmental quality of the parish.
-Where possible, development should aim to reduce flood risk elsewhere.
+- 1. To mitigate the effects of the Climate and Ecological Emergency as declared by the Parish Council - To preserve and enhance the distinct rural landscape character of Crowhurst and the High Weald AONB and its setting including its rural lanes, important open spaces and views and the distinct settlement pattern of the village. - 3.
+To conserve and enhance the biodiversity value of the Parish, including the creation or protection of green corridors and wildlife connectivity and notable areas within the Parish including but not limited to the SSSI at the Fore Wood RSPB reserve, Crowhurst Nature Reserve (Quarry Wood), Muriel's Meadow, ESCC Designated Verges and Combe Valley Countryside Park.
+New development will be required to achieve Biodiversity Net Gain (BNG) improvements and take into account information in the Biodiversity Audit of the Parish. - 4.
+To protect important landscape features within the Parish such as trees, hedgerows, verges, ponds and watercourses and the wider rural landscape and setting of the village including that of the High Weald AONB and the strategic gap. - 5.
+Ensure that development is safe from flooding and other environmental impacts such as contamination and pollution such as, but not limited to, light, water and air pollution,

-- 5. To promote sustainable development including the use of sustainable drainage systems (SuDS), sustainable construction techniques and renewable energies. - 6.
-To preserve and where possible enhance the heritage assets of the village including listed buildings and their settings, non-designated heritage assets, below ground archaeology, ancient and historic routes and the form of the village settlement pattern. - 7.
-Ensure development is well designed and new development is consistent with the local architectural vernacular and local character in general. - 8.
+- and, equally, that development does not impact upon the high environmental quality of the parish.
+Where possible, development should aim to reduce flood risk elsewhere. - 6.
+To promote sustainable development including the use of sustainable drainage systems (SuDS), sustainable construction techniques and renewable energies. - 7.
+To preserve and where possible enhance the heritage assets of the village including listed buildings and their settings, non-designated heritage assets, below ground archaeology, ancient and historic routes and the form of the village settlement pattern. - 8.
+Ensure development is well designed as per the Crowhurst Design Guide and new development is consistent with the local character in general. - 9.
 Ensure development is landscape and ecologically led so the rural character of the village is maintained.